-Annual Real Estate and Construction Industries "Winter's Eve" Dinner on December 12 Raises More than $2 million for Nation's #1 Respiratory Hospital
+Annual Real Estate and Construction Industries Dinner Raises More Than $2 Million

 Luminaries from the real estate industry danced until midnight amid the red-hot and spicy nightclub décor that gave a new romantic meaning to the "Winter's Eve" theme.
 Wendy Siegel, National Council of Trustees Co-Chair, again oversaw the party arrangements to ensure a high-energy and fun-filled evening.

 Dinner leadership is a reflection of the broad support that National Jewish Health has enjoyed for more than four decades from the New York real estate community.
 The hefty roster of executive and dinner committee members were led by dinner chairmen Stephen B. Siegel (National Council of Trustees Co-Chair) and Larry A. Silverstein, and honorary chairmen Leonard Boxer, Marty Cohen, Michael D. Fascitelli, Jeffrey J. Feil, Thomas Flexner, Marc Holliday, Charles Kushner, Aby J. Rosen, Richard Ruben and Robert Speyer, assisted by co-chairmen James D. Kuhn, Bruce E. Mosler, Peter G. Riguardi and Mitchell E. Rudin.
 Treasurers were Joshua Mermelstein and Robert Sorin and souvenir program chair was Paul Allegretti.